fuska/FuskaRSS2Bluesky/readme.md

 ```

 ### 3. Set Up Environment Variables
-The bot requires your Bluesky credentials and the RSS feed URL to monitor.
-You can provide these via environment variables:

-- `BLUESKY_USERNAME`: Your Bluesky username (e.g., `yourusername@bsky.social`)
-- `BLUESKY_PASSWORD`: Your Bluesky password
-- `RSS_FEED_URL`: The RSS feed URL to monitor for new articles

-Create a `.env` file in the root directory of the project with the following content:
+Create a `.env` file in the root directory with your credentials:

 ```env
 BLUESKY_USERNAME=yourusername@bsky.social